 The C++ programming language (originally named "C with Classes") was devised by Bjarne Stroustrup also an employee from Bell Labs (AT&T).
 Stroustrup started working on C with Classes in 1979.
 (The ++ is C language operator)

 The first commercial release of the C++ language was in October of 1985

-A Little History of C++
+The roots of C++

 From: